espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Cape of Justice.md

 **Critical Success** The target is unaffected, and the manacles vanish.

 **Success** The manacles strike the target's legs but fail to latch properly.
-The target is [[Off-Guard]] until the start of your next turn, at which point the manacles vanish.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of your next turn, at which point the manacles vanish.

 **Failure** The manacles lock on the target's legs, causing the target to take a –15-foot circumstance penalty to its Speeds for 1 minute, or until it Escapes or is freed by someone using Pick a Lock (DC 18), after which the manacles vanish.

-**Critical Failure** As failure, but the target is [[Immobilized]] for as long as the manacles remain in place.
+**Critical Failure** As failure, but the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]] for as long as the manacles remain in place.